 A New Journal

 Who doesn’t love to crack open a brand new journal?
 It’s alive with possibilities.
-I personally love this one from DaySpring:
+I created this one with 52 one-word writing prompts:

 Tickets to a Writers Conference

 Many writers dream of attending a writers conference one day, but simply can’t afford to go.
 If you have a special writer in your life, why not bless them with the opportunity to attend a conference?

 Here is a list of options from Book Launch Mentor Mary DeMuth.

 Most of the writers I know need all the coffee.
 And what would be better than the opportunity to go sit at a Starbucks to write for a while?
 In my opinion, if you’re looking for gifts for writers, you can’t go wrong with a Starbucks gift card.

 Or, if your favorite writer is more of a tea person like me, I can highly recommend this Berry Bloom Rooibos from Molo Tea:

 A box of NovelTeas is another fun idea:

 If you’re going the coffee or tea route, round out the gift with this fun mug: